azadbolour/boardgame/BACKLOG.md

   And a second click is needed to actually press the button.
 Check again and improve user experience if possible.

-- Identify an initially empty word list by initial item 'words played', which is replaced by the first played word.
+- Identify an initially empty word list by an initial item 'words played', which is replaced by the first played word.

 ## User Suggestions

-- Moving a letter from tray to over another uncommitted letter should move the existing uncommitted letter back to the tray and replace it.
+- Should be able to drop a letter on on a board square containing an as-yet-uncommitted letter.
+In this case, the existing as-yet-uncommitted letter would be moved back to tray.

-- Provide a keyboard shortcut to revert a single played but uncommitted tile back to the tray.
+- Provide a keyboard shortcut to move a single played but uncommitted tile back to the tray.

 - Provide a 'vowels' option: if checked the tray is guaranteed to have at least